briandrum/codes.forchagrin.com/_chapters/chapter-301-definitions.md

 ## 301.43   Through street or highway

-"Through street or highway" means every street or highway as provided in Section 313.02.\
+"Through street or highway" means every street or highway as provided in [Section 313.02][].\
 (ORC 4511.01(HH))

 ## 301.44   Thruway